paulasdev/The_Brunch_Basket/README.md

 Web tells Heroku to allow web traffic, whilst Gunicorn is the server installed earlier, a web services gateway interface server (wsgi).
 This is a standard that allows Python services to integrate with web servers.

-12. I then told Heroku temporarily disable collectstatic by using the Heroku config set, disable collectstatic = 1.
+12. Then told Heroku temporarily disable collectstatic by using the Heroku config set, disable collectstatic = 1.
 I added this via Heroku's Config Vars but this can also be added via the command line.
 This was to prevent Heroku from attempting to deploy the static files, causing an error, until Amazon Web Services was set up.

 13. Then add the hostname of our Heroku app to 'Allowed Hosts' in settings.py as well as localhost so that GitPod will still work too.

-14. I then committed and pushed these changes into my GitHub repository so that I could start my first deployment.
+14. Then committed and pushed these changes into my GitHub repository so that could start my first deployment.
 Once complete, log into Heroku using the following command in the terminal, **heroku login -i**,  and enter your login details.

 15. Once logged in, add a remote to your local repository with the Heroku git:remote command and your Heroku app’s name: **heroku git:remote -a the-brunch-basket**

 16. Finally, deploy using the following command: **git push heroku main**.
 Once deployed you can open the app from the command line to ensure it was successfully deployed.

 17. Once we can confirm the app deployed successfully, we need to set up Amazon Web Services as this will be where my media and static files are stored.
-To do this I first created an account with Amazon Web Services.
-Then, I searched for the service, S3, using the search bar at the top of the page.
+To do this first created an account with Amazon Web Services.
+Then, searched for the service, S3, using the search bar at the top of the page.

-18. Click into it and then click the orange 'Create a Bucket' button.
-I named this bucked to match my cthe-brunch-basket Heroku app name to keep things simple.
-Then, I selected my region and changed the 'Object Ownership' setting to **ACLs enabled**.
-Then, I unchecked block all public access, acknowledged that the bucket will be public, and clicked on the 'Create Bucket' button.
+18. Click into it and then click the orange 'Create a Bucket' button. named this bucked to match my cthe-brunch-basket Heroku app name to keep things simple.
+Then, selected my region and changed the 'Object Ownership' setting to **ACLs enabled**.
+Then, unchecked block all public access, acknowledged that the bucket will be public, and clicked on the 'Create Bucket' button.

-19. Next, on the properties tab, I scrolled to the bottom and turned on static website hosting.
+19. Next, on the properties tab, scrolled to the bottom and turned on static website hosting.
-This gave me a new endpoint that I can use to access it from the internet.
-For the index and error document, I filled in some default values and then clicked Save.
+This gave me a new endpoint that can use to access it from the internet.
+For the index and error document, filled in some default values and then clicked Save.

-20. Now on the permissions tab I pasted in the following coors configuration:
+20. Now on the permissions tab pasted in the following coors configuration:

     [